urppchusj/impactpharmacie/README.md

 ### Files contained in the data/second_gen directory

-These CSV files contain a log of the data extractions made from PubMed (`extraction_log.csv`), the titles, abstract texts and ratings of all papers evaluated with our methodology (`ratings.csv`) and the machine learning label predictions and ground truths for papers which met our inclusion criteria (`predictions.csv`).
+These CSV files contain:

+- A log of the data extractions made from PubMed (`extraction_log.csv`).
+- The titles, abstract texts and ratings of all papers evaluated with our methodology (`ratings.csv`).
+- The machine learning tag predictions and ground truths for papers which met our inclusion criteria (`predictions.csv`).
+- The exclusion thresholds for the model that predicts if a paper can be automatically excluded or needs to be reviewed manually, as well as associated metrics computed when determining the threshold (`thresholds.csv`).

 ### create_impact_dataset.ipynb